tlokeshkumar/tf-data-input-pipeline/README.md

 Inspiration is taken from **Keras** and other sources to maximise support to variety of input pipelines.

+Use `.jpg` images.
+The extension to other formats will be provided.

 ## Image Classification
 ```python
 from input_utils import flow_from_directory